 This makes it easier to use credit cards for the regular expenses like groceries, gas, and so on.
 I just swipe my card, don’t worry about it, then pay the whole thing off in one lump from my checking account once a week.

-This procedure allows me to (a) clean up on credit card rewards, (b) get the buying protections that credit cards afford, (c) utilize the convenience of credit card purchasing, and (d) ensure I’ll never accidentally overdraft or anything like that.
+This procedure allows me to (a) maximize credit card rewards, (b) get the buying protections that credit cards afford, (c) utilize the convenience of credit card purchasing, and (d) ensure I’ll never accidentally overdraft or anything like that.
 It works like a charm for me because I just keep the cards paid off.

 The Lost season finale is this week.
 You’re a self-avowed Lost fan.
 Make three predictions about the finale.